Plautilla Bricci: Later life and death

 At least one source suggests that she may have had a long-term relationship with Maria-Eufradia Benedetti earlier in her life, who was a female painter of the time, but it is not made clear if it was romantic or friendly in nature.
 In 1677, Plautilla moved with her brother to a house given to her by Elpidio Benedetti.
 When her brother died in 1692, she moved to the monastery of Santa Margherita in Trastevere where she died in 1705.
 She is buried next to her brother in Santa Maria in Trastevere.
 She never married.

 Legacy

 Filippo Baldinucci praised her skills in his biography of contemporary artists.
-Antonio degli Effetti described his cabinet in the Studiolo di pittura nella Galleria della Ricchezza, and it also features in Giovanni Pietro Bellori’s Nota delli Musei.
+Antonio degli Effetti described his cabinet in the Studiolo di pittura nella Galleria della Ricchezza, and it also features in Giovanni Pietro Bellori's Nota delli Musei.
 Elpidio described the design of his villa in the book Villa benedetta discritta published in 1677 under the pseudonym of Matteo Mayer.
 In this book he claimed that Basilio designed it, but the building contract and drawings show Plautilla was the lead architect.
-In November of 2021 to April of 2022, an exhibition opened at the Gallery of Palazzo Corsini in Rome.
-The curator, Yuri Primarosa, depicts Plautilla’s life and work.
-Sketches, paintings, and photographs of the roman artist’s work are displayed alongside published articles produced by Primarosa.
+In November 2021 to April 2022, an exhibition opened at the Gallery of Palazzo Corsini in Rome.
+The curator, Yuri Primarosa, depicts Plautilla's life and work.
+Sketches, paintings, and photographs of the Roman artist's work are displayed alongside published articles produced by Primarosa.